HorizenOfficial/developer-horizen-global/docs/introduction/Cross-chain-transfer-protocol.rst

 Parameters to the command must be passed in JSON format.
 The command must specify the destination address where the first forward transfer coins are sent ("toaddress"), its amount ("amount"), as well as the epoch length ("withdrawalEpochLength").
 It is the epoch length that defines the frequency, in blocks, of the backward transfers' submissions (see the “backward transfers” paragraph below).
+Otherwise sidechain can be declared as non ceasing.
+In this case sidechain not oblige to send certificates in determined period of time, but can decide itself when to submit it.
 The sc_create command also includes the cryptographic key to receive coins back from the sidechain ("wCertVk").
 The verification key guarantees that the received coins were processed according to a matching proving system.
 Besides these parameters, sc_create has some optional ones, here is the complete set of parameters:

  - **version**                                    - (numeric, required) The version of the sidechain.
+Recommended to use version 1.
+For non ceasing sidechain should be 2.
  - **withdrawalEpochLength**                      - (numeric, optional, default=100) length of the withdrawal epochs.
 The minimum valid value in regtest is: 2, the maximum (for any network type) is: 4032.
+For non ceasing sidechain should be 0.
  - **fromaddress**                                - (string, optional) The MC taddr to send the funds from.
 If omitted funds are taken from all available UTXO.
  - **changeaddress**                              - (string, optional) The MC taddr to send the change to, if any.
 If not set, "fromaddress" is used.
 If the latter is not set too, a newly generated address will be used.
  - **toaddress**                                  - (string, required) The receiver PublicKey25519Proposition in the SC.